uwrit/leaf-docs/docs/administration/datasets.md

 ### Key Points
 - **All columns in `Basic Demongraphics` are required** - Leaf will automatically date-shift, calculate ages, and remove the HIPAA identified columns (`mrn` and `name`) depending on if the user is in `Identified` or `De-identified` mode.

-- **The Patient Identifier column must be called *personId*** - While Leaf Concepts are flexible regarding the [column name for patient identifiers](../../deploy/app/#fieldpersonid), datasets are more restrictive and require a predictable, specific column name.
-This ensures alignment of Leaf datasets when multiple Leaf instances are federated, among other reasons.
+- **The Patient Identifier column must be called *personId*** - While Leaf Concepts are flexible regarding the column name for patient identifiers, `Datasets` are more restrictive and require a predictable, specific column name.
+This ensures alignment of Leaf `Datasets` when multiple Leaf instances are federated, among other reasons.

 - **It's okay if you don't have data for every column** - Though every column must be returned in the SQL statement, it's fine to hard-code it as 'Unknown', etc. For example, `religion = 'Unknown'`.